-Lorcan joined Terra Firma in London as Finance Director for Portfolio Businesses with current board responsibility for two of Terra Firma's renewable energy businesses (Everpower Wind and Infinis) as well as Phoenix Natural Gas and Four Seasons Health Care.
+Lorcan joined Terra Firma in London as Finance Director for Portfolio Businesses.
+Lorcan had board positions at two of Terra Firma's renewable energy businesses (Everpower Wind and Infinis) as well as Phoenix Natural Gas and is now focused entirely on Four Seasons Health Care.
 He joined Unilever as a graduate trainee and has worked in a variety of finance roles for 21 years in foods and personal care, for example as Vice President M & A and as Financial Director of Unilever de Mexico.